Get Away From It All With These 17 Money-Saving Cruise Tips

 Three cruise lines — Royal Caribbean, Norwegian and Celebrity — give you the chance to bid against other passengers for cabin upgrades when you’re booking your cruise.

 If you don’t win the bid, it’s no loss to you.
 If you do win, you’ll get a sweet upgraded room for the price of a lower level cabin.
 Your bid will be the cost per person.
-Cruise Fever says that bids of $25 to $50 per person for an upgrade are quite common.
+Cruise Fever says bids of $25 to $50 per person for an upgrade are quite common.

 7. Book Last Minute

 Wait a minute, didn’t we just say to book early?
 Yes, we did.
 But if you’re a last-minute type, you might find some savings as well.
 Cruise lines will drop prices close to the departure date to unload inventory.
-If a particular cruise line still has many open cabins, they might reduce the rates significantly.
+If a particular cruise line still has many open cabins, it might reduce the rates significantly.

 Looking for last-minute deals shouldn’t be your go-to method, as it’s not as reliable as booking early.
 But you could benefit if you decide to go see the Bahamas on a whim.
 It also helps if you’re within driving distance of the cruise port, to avoid overpaying for airline tickets.